jrandj/aws-security-specialty/README.md

 1. AWS CLI

+    * The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
+With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

 1. AWS SDK

+    * The AWS SDK is a collection of tools to easily develop applications on AWS in the programming language of your choice.

 1. AWS Management Console

+    * The AWS Management Console is a browser-based GUI for Amazon Web Services (AWS).
+Through the console, a customer can manage their cloud computing, cloud storage and other resources running on the Amazon Web Services infrastructure.

 1. Network analysis tools (packet capture and flow captures)

+    * VPC Traffic Mirroring is an AWS feature used to copy network traffic from the elastic network interface of an EC2 instance to a target for analysis.
+This makes a variety of network-based monitoring and analytics solutions possible on AWS.
+By capturing the raw packet data required for content inspection, VPC Traffic Mirroring enables agentless methods for acquiring network traffic from/to Amazon Elastic Compute Cloud (EC2) instances.

 1. SSH/RDP

     * Session Manager is the AWS recommended approach for establishing interactive sessions with EC2.
 It can be used via the browser, CLI, or SDK.
 It provides TLS encryption without the need for any bastion hosts or ports.
 Logging is also provided for CloudTrail, CloudWatch, and S3.

 1. Signature Version 4

+    * Signature Version 4 (SigV4) is the process to add authentication information to AWS API requests sent by HTTP.
+For security, most requests to AWS must be signed with an access key.
+The access key consists of an access key ID and secret access key, which are commonly referred to as your security credentials.

 1. TLS